Modular resurgent structures: Introduction

-We take advantage of the abundant amount of information gathered from the in-depth analysis of the resurgence of the spectral trace of the toric Calabi--Yau (CY) threefold known as local $\IP^2$ performed by the second author in~\cite{Rella22}.
+We take advantage of the abundant amount of information gathered from the in-depth resurgent analysis of the spectral trace of the toric Calabi--Yau (CY) threefold known as local $\IP^2$ performed by the second author in~\cite{Rella22}.
 This satisfies a full-fledged strong-weak resurgent symmetry and special modularity and summability properties that we present in the companion paper~\cite{FR1phys}.
-Generalizing the cardinal features of this example, we characterize those resurgent asymptotic series that produce holomorphic quantum modular forms and, at the same time, whose median resummation is effective.
-This newly proposed paradigm goes under the name of \emph{modular resurgence} and deeply relies on the fundamental role played by the Stokes constants and the $q$-series acting as their generating functions.
-Our results naturally lead us to present the definition of a \emph{modular resurgent series}, whose Borel plane displays a single infinite tower of singularities, the secondary resurgent series are trivial, and the Stokes constants are coefficients of an $L$-function.
-The resurgent structure of such a series is called a \emph{modular resurgent structure}.
+Generalizing the cardinal features of this example, we describe a new class of resurgent asymptotic series whose median resummation produces holomorphic quantum modular forms in the sense of Zagier~\cite{zagier_modular, zagier-talk}.
+This newly proposed framework, which we refer to as \emph{modular resurgence}, deeply relies on the key role played by the Stokes constants and the $q$-series acting as their generating functions.
+Our results naturally lead us to present the definition of a \emph{modular resurgent series} (MRS), that is, a Gevrey-1 asymptotic series whose Borel plane displays an infinite tower of equally spaced singularities, the secondary resurgent series are trivial, and the Stokes constants are coefficients of an $L$-function.
+The resurgent structure of such series is called a \emph{modular resurgent structure}. \begin{definition*}[Def.~\ref{def:modular_res_struct}] A Gevrey-1 asymptotic series $\tfrakg \in \IC \llbracket y\rrbracket$ has a \emph{modular resurgent structure} if the following conditions hold. \begin{enumerate} \item The Borel transform $\CB[\tfrakg] \in \IC\{\zeta\}$ has a tower of singularities at the locations $\zeta_m= \CA m$, $m\in\mathbb{Z}_{\ne 0}$, for some constant $\CA \in \IC$, in the complex $\zeta$-plane. \item For every $m\in\IZ_{\ne 0}$, the resurgent series at the singularity $\zeta_m$ is the constant function $S_m\in\IC$, \emph{i.e.}, the Stokes constant. \item The Stokes constants $S_m$, $m\in\IZ_{\ne 0}$, are the coefficients of two $L$-functions \be L_{+}(s)=\sum_{m >0} \frac{S_{m}}{m^s} \,, \quad L_{-}(s)=-\sum_{m >0} \frac{S_{- m}}{m^s} \, . \ee \end{enumerate} A Gevrey-1 asymptotic series with a modular resurgent structure is a \emph{modular resurgent series}. \end{definition*} It follows from the definition that, after the change of variable $y \mapsto -\tfrac{\CA}{2 \pi \ri y}$, the discontinuity of $\tfrakg(y)$ across its Stokes line equals the generating $q$-series $\frakf(y)$ of the Stokes constants with $q=\re^{2 \pi \ri y}$.
+The latter can be equivalently expressed as inverse Mellin transform of the $L$-functions $L_\pm(s)$.